 There’s no public accountability for getting a dog from people you don’t know.
 So be sure to check for birth certificates, veterinary documents and most importantly, visit the dog in its current home environment.

 For example, before buying Chewy, we drove 2.5 hours to meet his family and could see that he’d been living in a safe environment.
-When we committed to Chewy the following week, his previous family made an effort to drive to our home and do a proper handover with toys, bed, food and final words of advice.
+When we committed to Chewy the following week, his former family made an effort to drive home and do a proper handover with toys, bed, food and final words of advice.
 There were tears, both sad tears for them and happy tears for us.

 Yet, even then, we later discovered that Chewy had a heart murmur that wasn’t captured in his medical history.
 This could be a coincidence and a condition that the family genuinely missed, or it could’ve been information that was intentionally kept from us.

-We didn’t bother to follow up, as it wasn’t going to change our relationship with Chewy.
+We didn’t bother to follow up as it wasn’t going to change our relationship with Chewy.
 We love him and are in it for the long haul.
 But it just goes to show that you need to be diligent when buying a dog privately.

 3. Buy from a pet store…with one condition